Tonks89/RoboND-DeepLearning_Project/writeup.md

 ![alt text][image_01]

-The encoders basically breakdown the input images into key features: Starting with simple features (such as basic shapes in the first layers) and moving on to more complex features (or combinations of simple shapes in the last layers).
-With each encoder, the resolution of the original image is reduced and the number of extracted features increases (as shown by the increase in depth of each layer).
+The encoders basically breakdown the input images into key features: Starting with simple features (such as basic shapes) in the first encoders, and moving on to more complex features (or combinations of simple shapes) in the last encoders.
+With each encoder, the resolution of the original image is reduced and the number of extracted features increases (as shown by the increase in depth of each encoder layer).
 Each of these layers is the result of convolving a filter over that layer's input.
 The parameters or weights of these filters are learned during training and they determine what kind of features are extracted.